jchrys/icpc/docs/index.md

-#THIS SITE IS UNDER CONSTRUCTING
+#THIS SITE IS UNDER CONSTRUCTION

 # Welcome to ICPC.NINJA
 SHARE & GET useful problem solving techniques